grellyd/grellyddotcom/content/writing/2019_03_06_strings_runes_and_bytes.md

 ## Character Encodings

-Before we can talk about Runes in Go, we have to discuss character encodings and why simple ASCII mappings are no long sufficent.
+Before we can talk about Runes in Go, we have to discuss character encodings and why simple ASCII mappings are no long sufficient.

 As Pike suggests in his blogpost, I would recommend reading Joel Spolsky's excellent blogpost on [Unicode and Character Sets](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/).
 I found it greatly clarified the need for some intermediate representation between bytes and strings, plus the historical context of how characters can be varying length.